 Leaving the train station, that first view of a canal and a palace will make you laugh out loud but then the 16th-century surroundings lose the shock that they should.

-The rhyming islands aside, an over-familiarity, perhaps, from through to too much Tomb Raider™ II and every TV travelogue-er, eva!, having something to say and see about the place?
+The rhyming islands aside, an over-familiarity, perhaps, from through to too much Tomb Raider™ II and every TV travelogue-er, ever, having something to say and see about the place?

 By all means, eat like a native in the side streets but you don't really need to come here to do that.
 After a couple of Aperol™s, though, and with the rain now gone, the place is actually starting to be quite liked.